The operating system is a go-between, between the physical

 access control to files, the file owners must specify which users should

 and should not have access.
-The concept of least privilege should be

 The only user that is immune to file permissions is the

-superuser.
+Administrator (also called root, or superuser).
 Because of this immunity, the number of people with

 should only be used, as necessary, to perform system

-administration tasks, such as daily system log reviews.
+administration tasks, such as system log reviews.

 Depending on the command, any officer could be placed in

-charge of the ship's network administrator(s) and, therefore, be given
+charge of the ship's network administrators and, therefore, be given

-superuser privileges.
+Administrator privileges.
 With that power comes serious responsibility.

 Responsibility to use the elevated privilege,